 The University of Wyoming is one of 22 institutions funded by the National Institutes for Health IDeA Networks for Biomedical Research Excellence (INBRE) Program.
 INBRE funding is intended to enhance biomedical research capacity, expand and strengthen the research capabilities of biomedical faculty, and provide access to biomedical resources for promising undergraduate students throughout the eligible states.

-The Wyoming IDeA Networks for Biomedical Research Excellence (INBRE) Program is funded by the National Institutes for Health National Center for Research Resources (NCRR).
+The Wyoming IDeA Networks for Biomedical Research Excellence (INBRE) Program is funded by the National Institutes for Health National Institute for General Medical Sciences (NIGMS).
 The ultimate goal the INBRE program is to promote the development, coordination, and sharing of research resources and expertise that will expand research opportunities and increase the number of competitive investigators in IDeA‐eligible states.
 INBRE programs are intended to enhance the caliber of scientific faculty at research institutions and undergraduate schools, thereby attracting more promising students to these organizations.

 The goals of Wyoming INBRE are to:

 - Establish a multidisciplinary research network with scientific foci that will build and strengthen biomedical research at UW and its partner institutions (Wyoming Community Colleges);

 - Provide research support to faculty, postdoctoral fellows and graduate students;

 - Create a "pipeline" for undergraduate students at UW and Wyoming community colleges to foster advanced education and training in the biomedical sciences;

 - Provide outreach activities for UW and community college students that are part of the university's INBRE network;

 - Enhance science and technology knowledge of the state's workforce;

 - Expand Wyoming research opportunities across the region.